 English settlement at Albion (IL) called "The Prairie Settlement", in 1817.
 The above map was produced by John Melish in 1818 illustrate Birkbeck's Journey from Roanoke, VA, through Pittsburgh, PA, to the Territory of Illinois.
 Dr. John Taylor enjoined nearly the same route (yellow) at Fort Pitt (Pittsburgh) west to the Illinois Territory, and almost identically the same route on the return trip (orange) to New York State and his home near West Groton, NY.

 THE VAST PRAIRIE SYSTEM: DARK BROWN AREAS INDICATE EXTENT OF PRAIRIES AT TIME OF SETTLEMENT.

 NOTE: Dr. John Taylor was semi-literate.
 His handwriting was analyzed for a generations and, when combined with his phonetic spelling attempts, transcription was difficult.
 In most cases, the below chart ACCURATELY reflects his phonetic, and inconsistent, spelling of names and places, etc. (SOME CORRECTED IN PARENTHESES)

 NOTE: The Illinois Territory became a State on December 3, 1818, before their arrival there, most likely unknown to Dr. John Taylor and Samuel Ross until their return home to New York State.

-^ 1820 Map of Northwest Pennsylvania: (east to west:) Elmira, Canisteo, Olean, Waringtown (Warren), Allegheny River, Franklintown (lower left)
+^ 1820 Map of Northwest Pennsylvania: (east to west on route:) Elmira, Canisteo, Olean, Waringtown (Warren), Allegheny River, Franklintown (lower left)

 1819 Map of